EmploymentOS for your Business

 Challenges you may face when implementing a social media policy

-Implementing a social media policy may not be an entirely smooth ride for companies.
-Some challenges that can crop up include:
+Implementing a social media policy may be met with some resistance or challenges.
+Some challenges that might crop up include:

-To address this, companies should communicate the reasons for the policy, and the benefits of responsible social media use so they can better understand the rationale and purpose for it.
+To address this, companies should communicate the reasons for the policy and the benefits of responsible social media use so they can better understand the rationale and purpose.

 Some employees may not be aware of the potential risks and consequences of inappropriate social media use.
 Alternatively, they may not have the necessary skills or knowledge to use it responsibly.

-It would be beneficial for employers to provide training and education on what good social media use entails and potential case studies that employees can learn from.
+Employers can provide training and education on what positive social media use entails and any potential case studies that employees can learn from.

 What happens if employees breach the policy guidelines?